yegor256/blog/_posts/2014/nov/2014-11-14-hits-of-code.md

 Hits-of-Code takes complexity into account, because the longer you work with that sorting algorithm the more modifications you make to its lines.
-Well, this statement is true if you use Git regularly and commit your changes frequently&mdash;that is how you tell Git about your work progress.
+Well, this statement is true if you use Git regularly and commit your changes frequently---that is how you tell Git about your work progress.

 ## Conclusion